Welcome to Ashtanga Yoga Las Vegas

 200 Hour Level 1 Teacher Training.

-50 Hour Level 2 Advanced Teacher Training-The Rocket with Marie.
+50 Hour Level 2 Advanced Teacher Training-The Rocket.

 We are honored to be leading the It's Yoga International Ashtanga Teacher Training curriculum here in Las Vegas and as a part of the It’s Yoga family we are committed to the continuation of sharing the legacy of its founder Larry Schultz 1950-2011.